|Different email clients render emails in different ways.

-You may have experienced this- you're about to do a large email send so you fire a few test emails to yourself and your co-workers.
-Seconds later you open the email to find it doesn't look quite the same as it did in the SharpSpring Editor.
-Images are distorted, text isn't the right size, and the formatting is all askew.
-This support article will share some strategies to make your emails look great in more email clients.
+Consider the following: You are about to perform a large email send, so you decide to send a few test emails to yourself and your co-workers.
+Seconds later, you open the email to find it does not look quite the same as it did in the SharpSpring email designer.
+Images are distorted, text is not the right size, and the formatting is askew.
+The email is unfit to send.

 Keep these best practices in mind as you design emails in SharpSpring:

 - Use a SharpSpring template.
-All of our email templates are heavily tested to look great in most all of the common email clients
+All of SharpSpring's email templates are heavily tested to look great in the overwhelming majority of common email clients.

-- Don't rely on images to convey your message.
-Many of today's email clients don't render images by default.
-If your counting on leads to click that cute cat picture link to your site, you might be out of luck.
+- Do not rely on images to convey your message.
+Many of today's email clients do not render images by default.
+If you are counting on leads to click an image link to access your website, you might be out of luck.